awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 All of the shards \(in the API and CLI, node groups\) and nodes must reside in the same AWS Region\.
 However, you can provision the individual nodes in multiple Availability Zones within that AWS Region\.

 Read replicas guard against potential data loss because your data is replicated over two or more nodes—the primary and one or more read replicas\.
 For greater reliability and faster recovery, we recommend that you create one or more read replicas in different Availability Zones\.
-In addition, enable Multi\-AZ with automatic failover instead of using AOF\.
-AOF is disabled when Multi\-AZ with automatic failover is enabled\.
-For more information, see [Minimizing Downtime: Multi\-AZ with Automatic Failover](AutoFailover.md)\.
+In addition, enable Multi\-AZ instead of using Redis Append Only File \(AOF\)\.
+AOF is disabled when Multi\-AZ is enabled\.
+For more information, see [Minimizing Downtime in ElastiCache for Redis with Multi\-AZ](AutoFailover.md)\.

 **Replication: Limits and Exclusions**
 + AOF is not supported on node type `cache.t1.micro` and cache\.t2\.
 For nodes of these types, the `appendonly` parameter value is ignored\.
-+ Multi\-AZ with automatic failover is not supported on node types T1\.
++ Multi\-AZ is not supported on node types T1\.

 For more information on AOF and Multi\-AZ, see [Mitigating Failures](FaultTolerance.md)\.